OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:27

-But Jesus took him by the hand, raised him, and he stood up.
+But Jesus, taking him by the hand, helped him to his feet, and he stood up.

 ## Mark 9:28

-After Jesus had gone indoors, his disciples asked him privately, “Why couldn’t we drive it out?”
+After Jesus had gone indoors, his disciples asked him privately, “Why were we unable to drive it out?”

 ## Mark 9:29

-He replied, “This kind can come out only by prayer.”
+He replied, “This kind can come out only through prayer.”

 ---